pedestal/pedestal-docs/README.md

 See the JBake [download](https://jbake.org/download.html) site for installation instructions.

+You'll need a recent version of JBake; if you are on an M1 Mac, you'll need 2.7.0 (currently pre-release).

 To build the site, you need side-by-side checkouts of Pedestal and Pedestal Docs.

 Retrieve Pedestal and switch to a publicly-available version: